 The Switch is powered by a custom NVIDIA Tegra X1 processor and has 32GB of internal storage, which can be expanded with microSD cards.
 One of the standout features of the Switch is its detachable Joy-Con controllers, which can be used in various configurations for multiplayer gaming and motion controls.

-The PS5 is powered by a custom AMD processor with integrated RDNA 2 and SSD storage for lightning-fast loading times.
+The PlayStation 5 is powered by a custom AMD processor with integrated RDNA 2 and SSD storage for lightning-fast loading times.
 It supports ray tracing, 4K resolution gaming, and up to 120fps gameplay for a visually stunning and immersive gaming experience.

 Nintendo Switch vs PS5 Key differences

-Now, let’s dive into a detailed comparison of the specs and features of Nintendo Switch and PS5 to understand their similarities, differences, pros, and cons.
+Now, let’s dive into a detailed comparison of the specs and features of Nintendo Switch and PlayStation 5 to understand their similarities, differences, pros, and cons.

 Performance and Hardware:

-Both the Nintendo Switch and PS5 have their unique hardware configurations that influence their performance capabilities.
+Both have their unique hardware configurations that influence their performance capabilities.
 The Switch is powered by a custom NVIDIA Tegra X1 processor, which is based on older architecture and offers modest performance compared to modern gaming consoles.
 It has 4GB of RAM and 32GB of internal storage, which can be expanded using microSD cards.

 PS5 boasts a custom AMD processor with integrated RDNA 2, offering much more powerful performance capabilities.
 It has 16GB of GDDR6 RAM and comes with either 825GB or 1TB of high-speed SSD storage.